Omotola-Olasope/ALX-T_UDACITY/projects/01_fyyur/starter_code/README.md

  * **PostgreSQL** as our database of choice
  * **Python3** and **Flask** as our server language and server framework
- * **Flask-Migrate** for creating and running schema migrations You can download and install the dependencies mentioned above using `pip` as:
+ * **Flask-Migrate** for creating and running schema migrations You can download and install the dependencies mentioned above using `pip` as:.
 ```
 pip install virtualenv
 pip install SQLAlchemy